shiv-1024/shiv-1024/README.md

 ## 🔭 Current Endeavors

-I'm currently focused on growing as an **AI/ML Engineer **, where my journey involves both building and learning.
+I'm currently focused on growing as an AI/ML Engineer, where my journey involves both building and learning.
 Here's what I'm currently focused on:

 * Building and experimenting with **AI and Machine Learning projects**.
 * Exploring **Deep Learning, Computer Vision, NLP, and LLMs**.